Trio Of Storms Bring Wind, Rain, Thunder And Snow To New England This Week

 Within these downpours there could be a few rumbles of thunder, some briefly heavy downpours and some wind gusts to 50 MPH.

-Expect the heaviest rain in Worcester County between 6-9 p.m., in eastern Massachusetts between 7-10 p.m. and lastly, over Cape Cod from 10 p.m.-midnight.
+Expect the heaviest rain in Worcester County between 6 and 9 p.m., in eastern Massachusetts between 7 and 10 p.m. and lastly, over Cape Cod from 10 p.m. to midnight.

 STORM 2